 Emerging from the station the majestic edifice of Cologne’s thirteenth century cathedral dominated the skyline every bit as much as I remembered from my only previous visit many years before; the massive scale of the building perhaps best demonstrated by the dark shadow its 157m spire threw across the entire Bahnhofvorplatz on what was a very bright spring afternoon.

 This Gothic masterpiece was the major reason for my return visit to the city, but that treat was for tomorrow.
 For the moment, I headed for my hotel, the CityClass Residence am Dom, an easy ten minute stroll from the station.

-On the descent there was time to inspective huge bells that ring out over the city.
+On the descent there was time to inspect the huge bells that ring out over the city.
 These massive castings again give a wonderful insight into the scale of the cathedral while the stained glass windows in the body of the cathedral are simply breathtaking.
 The grainy photograph of the twin spires, in the midst of a devastated landscape, remains an indelible image of the destruction of World War Two.
-Visiting churches and cathedrals is my default position on short city breaks, not for any religious reason, but as an ideal way of gaining a historical insight into the area.
+Visiting churches and cathedrals is my default position on short city breaks, not for any religious reason, but as an ideal way of gaining a historical insight into the area and its people.

 I couldn’t leave the city without buying an item almost as firmly associated with Cologne as the cathedral: its eponymous perfume.
 Although heavily commercialised, its inimitable scent and characteristic gold and turquoise bottle always remind me of teenage days and my first proper perfume.

 The lure of the cathedral will always draw me back to Cologne, but this attractive, confident city has much else to offer, particularly as an easy-to-reach destination by train, as well as an ideal starting point for further travels in Germany.